conmurphy/hands-on-lab-terraform/README.md

   https://www.terraform.io/docs/language/state/index.html

 </details>
-- If you're noot still in lesson_03, navigate to the folder
+- If you're not still in lesson_03, navigate to the folder

 `cd hands-on-lab-terraform/lesson_03/`